Saugus, Massachusetts: Education

 It is served by the Saugus Public Schools, which operates Saugus Middle-High School.

-Emergency Services

-The Town of Saugus is protected by the 52 paid, professional firefighters of the Town of Saugus Fire Department (SFD).
-The Saugus Fire Department currently operates out of 2 firehouses, running 2 engine companies and 1 ladder company with Engine 1 near Cliftondale Square.
-And Engine 3 and Ladder 1 near Saugus center (Monument Square).
-SFD is commanded by Chief Michael Newbury, a Deputy chief and a "group" Captain per shift.

 Media

 Saugus Community Television or SCTV is a Public-access television station that provides local television programing to the community.

 SCTV broadcasts to Saugus Comcast cable subscribers on channel 8 (public-access), channel 9 (government), and channel 22 (educational).

-Saugus is home to two newspapers, the Saugus Advertiser and the Saugus Advocate.
-Saugus is also covered by The Daily Item of Lynn.
+Saugus is home to one newspaper, the Saugus Advocate, and is also covered by The Daily Item of Lynn.

 Since 1950, the transmitter for WROL has been located off of the Salem Turnpike in Saugus.
 It was previously used by WHDH from 1934 to 1948.